 As a result of this Kafka-technique, which probably was unconscious (!) to Kafka himself, we are also – apart from the nausea of double Unconscious, a kind of the self-consciousness of the Unconscious - experiencing very intense poetry displaying utter loneliness and in a framework: a sad pseudo-protest against the superpower of civil organization and law in general as well as a melancholy beauty of existence.
 The like of which nobody else has created: The concept of "Kafkaesque" has been created upon the experience of the works of FK by the Collective Mind, and in some way, it has extended our mode of perception.
 The concept is vital for both the being and the understanding of our culture and being!
 My questions regarding this concept, which is somewhat elusive despite its frequency and importance, are mainly two: [ 1. ]: what IS the kafkaesque? (…that is caused by this split ) And [ 2. ]: how did Kafka DO to create this, the" Kafkaesque"?

 We are dealing with ideological, cultural, and psychological matters and tacit knowledge, and complicated issues concerning the ontology of fiction.
-Perhaps the concept of "Kafka" is an ongoing question in Modernity itself that will prevail no matter how much I - and others - are trying to sort out the problem?
+Perhaps the concept of "Kafka" is an ongoing question in Modernity itself that will prevail no matter how much I - and others - keep trying to sort out the problem?....

 "FELL´S POINT" at Amazon!

 My English novel ( ..... under the pen-name of Bill Clactoe ) Fell´s Point